maubreville/Thesis/figures/README.md

 Figure 9.6: SlideRunner database model.

+## A Large Dataset of Mitotic Figures and other Cell Types in Canine Mast Cell Tumors

 ![Figure 10.1](Dataset/Annotation.svg)

 Figure 10.1: Dataset creation approaches for the manually expert-labeled (MEL) data set variant.
 Modified from Bertram et al., Sci Data 6(1):274, CC BY